samuelcolvin/python-devtools/docs/index.rst

     pip install devtools

 If ``pygments`` is installed *devtools* will colourise output to make it even more readable.
-The chances are you already have pygments installed if you're using ipython, otherwise it can be installed along with *devtools* via ``pip install devtools[pygments]``.
+Chances are you already have pygments installed if you're using ipython, otherwise it can be installed along with *devtools* via ``pip install devtools[pygments]``.

-*python-devtools* has no requirements beyond python and optionally pygments.

 Debug print
 -----------

-Example:
+Somehow in the 26 years (and counting) of activity development of python, no one thought to add a simple and readable way to print stuff during development.
+(If you know why this is, I'd love to hear an explanation).

+The wait is over:

 .. literalinclude:: examples/1_input.py